robromano/django-adminrestrict/README.md

 `ADMINRESTRICT_DENIED_MSG="Custom denied msg."` will let you set the response body of the 403 HTTP result when a request is denied.
 By default, the message is **"Access to admin is denied."**

+`ADMINRESTRICT_ALLOW_PRIVATE_IP=True` will allow all private IP addresses to access the admin pages, regardless of whether the request IP matches any pattern or IP address in the AllowedIP model.
+Note: private IP addresses are those which comply with [RFC1918](https://tools.ietf.org/html/rfc1918).

 [build-status-image]: https://secure.travis-ci.org/robromano/django-adminrestrict.svg?branch=master
 [travis]: https://travis-ci.org/robromano/django-adminrestrict?branch=master